MicrosoftDocs/dynamics365smb-docs/business-central/finance-manage-sustainability.md

 - Calculate internal carbon fee.
 - Recalculate emission of all gasses to CO2 equivalent using formulas.
 - Post emission entries (and carbon credits) to the sustainability ledger, where you can view and analyze the emission data by various dimensions.
-- Set scorecards and goals and compare them wioth baseline and targeted values.
+- Set scorecards and goals and compare them with baseline and targeted values.
 - Generate sustainability reports that show your organization's GHG emissions performance.
 - Use financial reports for cross functional reporting.